edumangabeira/edumangabeira/README.md

 - 👨‍💻 I’m currently working at [OLX Brasil](https://www.olx.com.br/).

-- 🔧 My favorite tools to go are Python and SQL.
+- 🔧 My favorite tools are Python and SQL.
 I'm also good at data analysis and linear models.

 - 🤖 I've built many ETL pipelines using technologies such as GCP, AWS, Airflow and Spark.